YuliaGrinenko/HR-Attrition-Data-Analysis-Python/README.md

 ## Key Findings

-* Overall attrition rate: 16.1%
-* Employees working overtime had a much higher attrition rate (30.62%) than those who didn't (10.36%) which is the strongest pattern in the data.
+- **Overall attrition rate:** 16.1% of employees left the company.

-* Sales had the highest departmental attrition rate (20.67%), ahead of HR (19.05%) and R&D (13.75%).
+- **Department:** Sales recorded the highest attrition rate (20.67%), followed by Human Resources (19.05%) and Research & Development (13.75%).
-* Employees with 0–2 years of tenure left at nearly double the rate (29.82%) of any other tenure group.
-* Attrition generally declined as job satisfaction increased, though the relationship wasn't fully linear.

-## Business Recommendations

-- Review workload and overtime practices to reduce employee turnover.
-- Prioritise retention initiatives during employees' first two years with the company.
-- Develop targeted retention strategies for departments experiencing higher attrition, particularly Sales
+- **Overtime:** More employees who left the company had worked overtime than had not, suggesting that overtime may be associated with employee turnover.

+- **Tenure:** Most employees who left had 0–2 years of service, indicating that attrition is highest during the early stages of employment.

+- **Job Satisfaction:** Employees who left were distributed across all job satisfaction levels, with no clear relationship observed between job satisfaction and attrition in this dataset.

 ## Project Structure
 * `HR_Analytics_Project.ipynb` — full analysis notebook (EDA, cleaning, visualisation, insights)